digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

   :start-after: -- FIXED_RATE_BOND_COUPON_CLAIMS_BEGIN
   :end-before: -- FIXED_RATE_BOND_COUPON_CLAIMS_END

-For each coupon period we calculate the adjusted end date and the amount of the coupon.
+For each coupon period, we calculate the adjusted end date and the amount of the coupon.
 We then create each coupon claim in a way similar to the redemption claim above.

 How the Instrument Evolves Over Time